durch/rust-s3/README.md

 ## Configuration

-Compile time configuration is done using [Config.toml](https://github.com/durch/rust-s3/blob/master/Config.toml), curtosy of [confy](https://github.com/Luthaf/confy).
+Configuration is currently in source...
 You don't really have to touch anything there, maybe `amz-expire`, it is configured for one week which is the maximum Amazon allows ATM.

 ## Usage